ovatsug25/ovatsug25.github.com.builder/source/updates/2014-08-07-Building-A-Website-On-Middleman.md

 ---
-title: "Building a website w/ Middleman: The Unsaid"
+title: "Building a website on Middleman: Easier and Better than Jekyll"
 ---

 >  This article is taken from a talk I did at